ABOUT

 I am an author and journalist.
 During two decades of covering international news, I reported on the end of the Soviet Union; the wars in Chechnya; the coming to power of Vladimir Putin; 9/11; the Israeli-Palestinian conflict; the 2003 war in Iraq; Russia’s war with Georgia in 2008.
 I completed correspondent postings for the BBC in Moscow, Brussels, and Gaza.
 I now teach in the Journalism Department at City, University of London.

-When War Came To West London: The Battle Of Turnham Green
+War In The Suburbs: The Battle Of Turnham Green

 Part of the site of the Battle of Turnham Green (1642).
 Picture from November 2020

-After many years of travelling and living overseas as a journalist, sometimes witnessing others’ wars, I settled more than a decade ago in a comfortable part of west London.
+After many years overseas as a journalist, sometimes witnessing others’ wars, I settled more than a decade ago in a comfortable part of west London.
 Yet the streets where this morning I strolled while doing my Saturday shopping were once one of the violent places of the earth.

 On this equivalent weekend in 1642, two military confrontations–the Battles of Brentford and Turnham Green–terrorized the local population, and made the country realize that Civil War would not be a matter decided easily or quickly.